namishh/com/content/blog/devlogs/pico.md

 ![img](https://u.cubeupload.com/namishhhh/20251124144129online.gif)

 Now we need enemies, that can actually shoot back.
-The most basic version was an enemy that moves to and fro horizontally and randomly selected `y-axis` and shoots bullet downwards, pretty basic.
+The most basic version was an enemy that moves to and fro horizontally on randomly selected `y-axis` and shoots bullet downwards, pretty basic.
 Now I also wanted the same enemy but one that shoots at the player, so I added the ability to pass in custom properties when spawning a player.

 <br>

-With this I made on variant, where it shoots at the player instead of shooting straight, and the last variant where it shoots at the player but the bullets bounce like the DVD logo for 3 times.
+With this I made a variant, where it shoots at the player instead of shooting straight, and the last variant where it shoots at the player but the bullets bounce like the DVD logo for 3 times.
 I have heard many people who have never looked into physics and game dev say bouncing seems pretty hard but it is just inverting the x and the y axis.

 ```lua
 if b.x < 0 or b.x > 128 then